Choice 1 – Webinar stream: Diversity, Equity & Inclusion

 Aanchal Clare, Trustee, Peter Minet Trust

 Laura Solomons, Trustee, Peter Minet Trust

 Aanchal Clare and Laura Solomons (Trustees at the Peter Minet Trust and full-time fundraisers at Versus Arthritis and The Sutton Trust respectively) reveal what charities really think of grant-making practices.
-They will draw on their own experiences fundraising from trusts and foundations, and feedback from those raising funds from charities and causes of all shapes and sizes.
-In this session you will hear the good, the bad and the turn-the-webcam-off ugly!
-The session will also cover how research into different charity perspectives has helped shape Peter Minet Trust’s new strategy, and what change we feel is still needed in the foundation sector.
+They drew on their own experiences fundraising from trusts and foundations, and feedback from those raising funds from charities and causes of all shapes and sizes.
+The session covered the good, the bad and the turn-the-webcam-off ugly!
+The session also covered how research into different charity perspectives has helped shape Peter Minet Trust’s new strategy, and what change we feel is still needed in the foundation sector.

 Choice 2 – Workshop